heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 and [OIDC.Dynamic]) explicitly place it out of scope.

 Step \#2 is a processing rule that is also previously-configured in an implementation-dependent manner.
+Aside from the claims in the JWT, it is also possible to indicate information about the Resource Server principal in the request as specified in [RFC8707], where the principal is treated as a resource.
 As an example of current practice for configuration of Steps \#2 and \#3, see [GitHub].

 # Security Considerations {#security-considerations}